CloudLabs-MOC/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/CloudLabs.AI/Module_05_Lab.md

    for i in {1..4}; do curl <lb_IP_address>; done
    ```

-    > **Note**: Verify that the returned messages indicate that the requests are being delivered in the round robin manner to the backend Azure VMs
+    > Note: Verify that the returned messages indicate that the requests are being delivered in the round robin manner to the backend Azure VMs

 1. On the **az30301a-lb** blade, select the **Load balancing rules** entry and, on the **az30301a-lb \| Load balancing rules** blade, select the **az303001a-lbruletcp80** entry representing the load balancing rule handling HTTP traffic.